GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-80/index.md

 ---
 title: New in Chrome 80
 description: >
-  Chrome 80 is rolling out now, and there’s a ton of new stuff in it for developers!
-There’s support for modules in workers, optional chaining in JavaScript, new origin trials, features that have graduated from origin trial, and so much more.
-Let’s dive in and see what’s new for developers in Chrome 80!
+  Chrome 80 is rolling out now, and there's a ton of new stuff in it for developers!
+There's support for modules in workers, optional chaining in JavaScript, new origin trials, features that have graduated from origin trial, and so much more.
+Let's dive in and see what's new for developers in Chrome 80!
 layout: 'layouts/blog-post.njk'
 date: 2020-02-04